lern-code-io/angular-exercises/problem-25/README.md

 ## Description

-Modify the 'ButtonService' to emit the new 'currentCount' when the increment method is called.
+Modify the 'CounterService' to emit the new 'currentCount' when the increment method is called.
 Also return the behaviour subject as an observable in the 'getCountObservable' method.

 ## Acceptance Criteria
-- Emit result using the behaviour subject when incremented.
+- In counter service, emit result using the behaviour subject when increment method called.
-- Return the behaviour subject as an observable in the 'getCountObservable' method
+- Return the behaviour subject as an observable in the 'getCountObservable' method, located in the counter service.
-- Load the Angular application and check the counter increments the value displayed by one.
+- Check the counter increments the value displayed by one when button is clicked.

 ## Useful Links
 - [Angular Behaviour subjects](https://www.learnrxjs.io/learn-rxjs/subjects/behaviorsubject)